ai-anchorite/FramePack-eichi/README.md

-# FramePack-fusion
+# FramePack-eichi

-A pinokio script for https://github.com/ai-anchorite/FramePack-fusion.git
+A pinokio script for https://github.com/ai-anchorite/FramePack-eichi.git

 Which is an English translated (and tweaked) version of: https://github.com/git-ai-code/FramePack-eichi